Highly composite number: Related sequences

-Highly composite numbers higher than 6 are also abundant numbers.
+Highly composite numbers greater than 6 are also abundant numbers.
 One need only look at the three largest proper divisors of a particular highly composite number to ascertain this fact.
 It is false that all highly composite numbers are also Harshad numbers in base 10.
-The first HCN that is not a Harshad number is 245,044,800, which has a digit sum of 27, but 27 does not divide evenly into 245,044,800.
+The first highly composite number that is not a Harshad number is 245,044,800; it has a digit sum of 27, which does not divide evenly into 245,044,800.

 10 of the first 38 highly composite numbers are superior highly composite numbers.